Australian Institute of Health and Welfare (2022) Australia's mothers and babies, AIHW, Australian Government, accessed 04 February 2023.

 PDF | 7.9Mb

 Method of birth refers to how the baby was born, which may be vaginally or by caesarean section.
 When compared with non-instrumental vaginal births, instrumental vaginal births (vacuum or forceps) and caesarean section births can carry additional risks for mothers and babies, such as infection and physical trauma.
-Although each method carries risks, they are chosen by women and their healthcare providers to minimise complications and increase the likelihood of positive pregnancy outcomes (Victorian Department of Health 2017).
+Although each method carries risks, they are chosen by women and their healthcare providers to minimise complications and increase the likelihood of positive pregnancy outcomes (Victorian Department of Health and Human Services 2017).

 For multiple births, women are categorised by the method of birth of the first-born baby.

 Over time, the proportion of women who had a vaginal non-instrumental birth has decreased, and the proportion of women who had a caesarean section birth has increased.
 Vaginal birth assisted by vacuum or forceps have remained relatively stable.
 In 2020:

 The data visualisation below presents data on the method of birth of women who gave birth, by selected maternal characteristics, for 2020.
 Click the trend button to see how data has changed over an 11-year period (where available).

 For more information on vaginal births and caesarean section births, expand the sections below.

 In 2020, almost 2 in 3 women (63%) in Australia had a vaginal birth.
 Non-instrumental vaginal births were more common for women whose babies were born at term (51%) or post-term (48%), who were teenage mothers (aged under 20) (64%) and who were underweight (56%) or normal weight (52%).

 Instrumental vaginal birth (both forceps and vacuum extraction) decreased with increasing parity and was much more common among women who had not previously given birth (10% for forceps and 13% for vacuum extraction) compared with women with a parity of 4 or more (0.7% for forceps and 1.7% for vacuum extraction).